roadmap-sh-kzwolenik95/ec2-instance/README.md

     ```
     > I have configured two acme providers, one prod and one staging, modify the terraform code to switch
 3. For the pipeline for the project I used GitHub Actions, it's already avaliable with GitHub repository and have readable pipeline syntax, it's easy to use with AWS and terraform
+    > One job applies terraform and then uses rsync action to deploy the files

 Challenge link: https://roadmap.sh/projects/ec2-instance